Enforcing hidden physics in physics-informed neural networks: Numerical implementation of reference solutions

 with $\langle \cdot \rangle_+ = \max(0, \cdot)$ being the positive part operator, $K$ the bulk modulus, and $\bm{\varepsilon}^\text{dev}$ the deviatoric strain tensor.
 The weak form of the phase field evolution equation with test function $v_\phi$ is given by:

 To discretize the spatial domain, we employ the \texttt{Gmsh} software to generate an unstructured triangular mesh with a local refinement around the notch tip.
 The global corner size is set to 0.02 mm and the local mesh size is refined to 0.002 mm near the notch tip, resulting in a total of 77,050 elements, as illustrated in Figure~\ref{fig:fracture-mesh}.
-The loading step size is set to $3.5\times 10^{-4}\,\mathrm{mm}$ in the elastic regime and reduced to $7.0\times 10^{-7} \,\mathrm{mm}$ as cracking approaches to accurately capture the crack propagation process.
+The loading step size is set to $3.5\times 10^{-4}\,\mathrm{mm}$ in the elastic regime and reduced to $7.0\times 10^{-7} \,\mathrm{mm}$ after crack initiation to accurately capture the crack propagation process.